• Skip to primary navigation

 Sure, we all have our thoughts, and over the years have formed certain opinions.
 But how many of those opinions are merely beliefs resulting from unconscious social conditioning, and how many of them are based on our own understanding?
 And, of course, we know a lot of things, but how much of our knowledge comes from personal experience, and how much from parrot-like learning?

-From almost the day we are born, we are conditioned not to think for ourselves.
+From almost the day we are born, society conditions us not to think for ourselves.
 Take school, for example—an institution that is supposed to help children develop their intellect, yet often does the opposite.

 The official 1982 video clip of Pink Floyd’s Another Brick in the Wall.